 We study the mechanism behind the decline in labor share using highly detailed plantlevel data on the cement industry in Japan.
-Using information on the production technology in place at each plant, we find that most of the labor share decline can be explained by new technology diffusion (introduction of "New Suspension Preheater kiln").
-The labor share stays constant, or even slightly increases, over time within plants of the same technology, whereas the aggregate labor share declines as production shifts to plants with a new and more capital-intensive technology.
+Using information on the production technology in place at each plant, we find that most of the labor share decline can be explained by new technology diffusion (introduction of the "new suspension preheater kiln").
+The labor share stays constant, or even slightly increases, over time within plants with the same technology, whereas the aggregate labor share declines as production shifts to plants with a new and more capital-intensive technology.
 We also find that the information on plant-level technology is key to rejecting other potential hypotheses and that we would reach a qualitatively different conclusion without this information.
 To show this, we examine, with and without technology information, two alternative hypotheses; (i) the decline in labor share is associated with an increase in markups, and (ii) firms exercise monopsony power in the labor market.
 We reject these two hypotheses with technology information but may not without it.

 JEL Classification: D2; L1; E2.

-Keywords: Technology adoption; Productivity; Labor Share; Markup; Monopsony.
+Keywords: Technology adoption; Productivity; Labor share; Markup; Monopsony.

-^{}We thank to Daisuke Adachi, Jan Eeckhout, Jacob Gramlich, Mitsuru Igami, Ebehi Iyoha, Jordi Jaumandreu, Daiji Kawaguchi, Pete Klenow, Toshihiko Mukoyama, Amil Petrin, Devesh Raval, Gloria Sheu, Chad Syverson, and seminar participants at MEA Conferences, Federal Reserve Board, Federal Reserve Bank of St. Louis, IIOC, and APIOC.
-The analysis and conclusions set forth are those of the authors and do not indicate concurrence by other members of the staff, by the Board of Governors of the Federal Reserve System, or by the Federal Reserve Banks.
-Any remaining errors are our own.
+^{}We thank Daisuke Adachi, Jan Eeckhout, Jacob Gramlich, Mitsuru Igami, Ebehi Iyoha, Jordi Jaumandreu, Daiji Kawaguchi, Pete Klenow, Toshihiko Mukoyama, Amil Petrin, Devesh Raval, Michael Rubens, Gloria Sheu, Chad Syverson, and participants at MEA Conferences, Federal Reserve Board, Federal Reserve Bank of St. Louis, China, Australasian, Asian meeetings of Econometric Society, EEA, IIOC, EARIE, APIOC, Washington Area Labor Economics Symposium, Kyoto University, University of Tokyo, Hitotsubashi University and Waseda University.